wuhanck/p_rpc/README.md

 # p_rpc
-# under XP
-peer to peer rpc
+a very simple local peer to peer rpc